 We made certain reclassifications of prior period amounts in the financial statements to conform to the 2008 presentation.
-The reclassifications were to amounts reported in the unaudited consolidated statement of cash flows and had no impact on previously reported operating results.
+The reclassifications were to amounts reported in the unaudited consolidated statements of cash flows and had no impact on previously reported net income.